-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) g.
-Construction will be managed such that the loss of any existing woodland, scrub, heath, grassland vegetation, and isolated trees and shrubs not affected by the permanent works is avoided as far as practicable and where appropriate, components of the Scheme that are suitable for such treatment, will be micro-sited within the Order limits to avoid unnecessary removal of vegetation. h.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) h.
 All existing trees and shrubs not affected by the construction of the permanent works will be fenced off with a suitable type of temporary fencing in accordance with BS5837.
 Fencing will be erected prior to construction activities in that area and will remain for the entire construction period in that area. i.
 Maintenance of existing pedestrian routes will occur as far as reasonably practical with traffic control measures. j.
 Surrounding roads and pavements will be maintained free of excessive dust and mud. k.
 No off-site planting is proposed as part of the Scheme.
 For Part B, advanced planting is proposed to the south west of the proposed Charlton Mires junction, to provide screening to the occupants of the nearby residential property.
 S-L7 To protect soil quality for the purposes of landscape planting, the following measures will be implemented. a.
 Uncontaminated topsoil for re-use will be stored in un-compacted mounds no more than 2 m high and stored separately from subsoil material. b.
 Stripped topsoil will be used in areas of similar proposed vegetation type to utilise the existing natural seed bank. c.
-Subsoil in planting areas will be replaced where appropriate following construction and appropriately treated, this may include being ripped to reduce compaction (depending on underlying soil type and conditions) before top soiling and planting.
+Subsoil in planting areas will be replaced where appropriate following construction and appropriately treated, this may include being ripped to reduce compaction (depending on underlying soil type and conditions) before top soiling and planting. d.
+Proposed planting areas in existing arable and pasture land, subject to construction activity, will be ripped to 600 mm to alleviate compaction, where required.
 To protect soil quality during construction.
-Chapter 7: Landscape and Visual, Volume 2 of the ES, Paragraph 7.9.2 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.9.2 Main contractor CEMP approved by the SoS following consultation with NCC as per Requirement 5, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Site Environmental Inspection Reports DCO Requirements Construction
+Chapter 7: Landscape and Visual, Volume 2 of the ES, Paragraph 7.9.2 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.9.2 Main contractor CEMP approved by the SoS following consultation with NCC as per Requirement 5, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Site Environmental Inspection Reports DCO Requirements Construction S-L8 The design and mitigation measures prescribed to protect arboricultural features will be implemented.
+Measures include: To avoid or reduce impacts on trees and woodland.
+Appendix 7.5: Arboricultural Report, Volume 7 of the ES, Main contractor Arboriculturalist (main contractor) Ancient Woodland Strategy Landscape design discharged as required by the DCO Landscape Design Certificate Pre- construction Construction